rht-labs/lodestar-config/README.md

 The runtime config resource exposes an endpoints that allow clients to retrieve the base runtime configuration or the base configuration merged with a specific engagement type configuration.

-`GET /engagements`
+`GET /api/v1/configs/runtime`

 The following parameters are supported:

 Query Params:
   * `type` - engagement type value listed in the base configuration file.
+If not found, it reverts to the base

+### Rbac Perimissions

+This resource returns a map of engagement types with a list of roles (groups) that have writer permission

+`GET /api/v1/configs/runtime/rbac`

+### Webhooks Needed by engagements

+Provides a list of webhooks that need to be added to each engagement on creation.

 ----